sybrew/the-seo-framework/readme.txt

 		* `the_seo_framework_schema_entity_builders`, this is used to add and remove Schema.org builders.
 		* `the_seo_framework_schema_graph_data`, this is used to adjust the Schema.org output data.
 		* `the_seo_framework_breadcrumb_list`, this is used to adjust the Breadcrumbs generation.
+		* `the_seo_framework_primary_term`, this is used to adjust the primary term.
 	* **Changed:**
 		* `the_seo_framework_taxonomy_disabled`, the second parameter is now nullable (instead of an empty string).
 		* `the_seo_framework_generated_archive_title`, the second parameter is now nullable (instead of an object).
+		* `the_seo_framework_save_post_meta`, the second parameter is now an integer, instead of Post object.
+			* If you cannot save posts any longer after updating... well, there's your problem.
+We found no evidence of this being used in the wild.
 	* **Deprecated:**
 		* `the_seo_framework_googlesite_output`, with no alternative available.
 		* `the_seo_framework_bingsite_output`, with no alternative available.